 Regulation of Neural Stem Cells in Disorders of Myelination

-Our lab focuses on how neural stem cells generate myelin in the brain during development as well as during recovery from a demyelinating insult or remyelination.
-Our primary goal is to understand the disease process and identify factors that can help repair the brain in disorders of myelin, including Down Syndrome (DS), Pelizaeus Merzbacher Disease (PMD) and Multiple Sclerosis (MS).
-These diseases cause significant morbidity in humans; however their pathogenesis and repair mechanisms are unknown.
+The Samanta lab focuses on how neural stem cells generate myelin in the brain during recovery from a demyelinating insult i.e. remyelination.
+Our primary goal is to understand the disease process and identify factors that can help neural stem cells repair the myelin abnormalities observed in several neurological diseases including Multiple Sclerosis, Alzheimer’s disease and Schizophrenia.